Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Conclusions

 By lemma 3, we have

 Then by Wald's identity~\cite{wald-identity}, we have

-where the second inequality is due to the fact that before $T$, the probability of sampling an unsafe machine is at least $1/(K-M+1)$.
-Recalling the upper bound for $\expc[E_T]$ in Theorem \ref{thm:mab-relaxed-finite-time}, one obtain
+where the second inequality is due to the fact that before $T$, the probability of sampling an unsafe machine with a $\lambda$-soft strategy is at least $\lambda/(K-M+1)$.
+Recalling the upper bound for $\expc[E_T]$ in Theorem \ref{thm:mab-relaxed-finite-time}, one obtains